NuclearPhoenixx/Godot-FOV-TileMap/README.md

 ### Editor Settings

-The are all the export variables that will be visible in the TileMap's settings tab:
+These are all the export variables that will be visible in the TileMap's settings tab:

 ```gdscript
 export(NodePath) onready var CameraNode = get_node(CameraNode)